ediller3/asl_turtlebot_final/README.md

 occupancy grids. grids.py functions/classes are used by scripts/navigator.py.

-`scripts/navigator.py`: Node that manages point to point robot navigation, uses your A\* implementation (HW2) in an MPC framework along with cubic spline interpolation and the differential flatness controller (from HW1), switching to the pose controller from HW1 when close to the goal.
+`scripts/navigator.py`: Node that manages point to point robot navigation, uses A\* implementation in an MPC framework along with cubic spline interpolation and the differential flatness controller (from HW1), switching to the pose controller when close to the goal.

+`scripts/supervisor.py`: Node that manages high level mission planning and animal rescue.

 `scripts/utils/utils.py`: Utility functions.
 Currently contains a wrapToPi function.

-**Tesnsorflow Models:**
+**Tensorflow Models:**
 ----------------------

 The `.pb` files in the `tfmodels` folder are "frozen" neural network models, and